patching...

 Samuel Arthur Bernard Sweeney, 19, of Cambridge Arms apartments in Fayetteville, is charged with breaking and entering and conspiracy to commit larceny with bail set at $500,000, according Peterkin.

-Sweeney was a graduate of Jack Britt High School in Fayetteville.
+Sweeney was a graduate of in Fayetteville.

 It is not known if the home had a home security system.